The One Tree: Plot summary

 The ship is repaired, but the ill will between the travelers and the gaddhi breaks out into overt violence.
-Two of the Haruchai guards lose their lives.
+One of the Haruchai guards is forced to fight a Sandgorgon, a monster of immense power, and is killed.
 The feud was the result of a manipulative ploy by Kasreyn.
 The wizard abducts Covenant, who is still in a catatonic state, and attempts to use his powers to compel Covenant to give up his ring.
 The remainder of the shore party is imprisoned in the dungeon.
-Linden reluctantly uses her power to invade Covenant's consciousness, breaks his catatonia, and thwarts Kasreyn's efforts to seize the ring.
+Linden reluctantly uses her power to invade Covenant's consciousness, breaks his catatonia, and thwarts Kasreyn's efforts to seize the ring by making Covenant summon the Sandgorgon that had previously killed the Haruchai.
 Covenant and the Haruchai fight their way to Kasreyn's laboratory but discover that Kasreyn has a parasitic being living on his back that provides him with extended longevity and immunity to physical attack.
 Findail kills both the parasite and Kasreyn, setting off a palace coup that leaves the port in a state of chaos.

 After narrowly escaping, the ship arrives at the One Tree's island location.
 Brinn, Covenant's Haruchai bodyguard, sacrifices himself in a duel with the Tree's Guardian ak-Haru Kenaustin Ardenol.
 He is regenerated as the new Guardian and leads the party to the Tree itself.
 Cable Seadreamer, the mute giant, stops Covenant from taking a piece of the Tree.
 When Seadreamer makes the attempt himself, he is killed: he has disturbed the Worm of the World's End, which sleeps beneath the Tree and whose "aura" serves as a defense mechanism.
-This aura triggers Covenant's power to an exponential degree.
+This aura triggers Covenant's power to an astronomical degree.
 As Covenant attempts to overwhelm the Worm with his power, Findail warns Linden that the Arch of Time cannot contain the struggle between the two powers and that the world will be destroyed if it continues.

 Linden, much against her will, mentally reaches out to Covenant.
-Sharing his thoughts, she sees him open a passage back to the "real" world and attempts to return her to it.
+Sharing his thoughts, she sees him open a passage back to the "real" world and attempt to return her to it.
 She senses, however, that in the "real" world Covenant's body is very weak and will die if he does not himself return.
 Unwilling to do this, Covenant draws Linden back through the rift between the worlds.
 With her help, he is able to contain his power, but at the price of the Isle of the One Tree sinking beneath the ocean as the earth heaves with the movements of the Worm of the World's End settling back from disturbance into slumber.
 Thus, the quest ends in failure.